- slide 1 of 5

 So back to the question about teens and empathy, can it be taught?
 I am inclined to answer “Yes”.
 Whether empathy is a skill that can be learned or whether the capacity for it is innate as parents, we can help it to flourish.
 Additionally, there are varying degrees of empathy, and with practice, we can develop stronger empathic skills.
 For teenagers, being able to develop this empathic skill is a crucial step in their development because it enhances their social skills as well as their ability to care for other people.

-This skill is an important one to foster because studies have shown the lack of empathy as a possible factor in the development of antisocial behaviors such as bullying and cruelty to animals.
+Studies have shown the lack of empathy as a possible factor in the development of antisocial behaviors such as bullying and cruelty to animals.
 When the bully is unable to recognize and care about the plight of the victim, he or she is unable to experience guilt and therefore, sees no reason to change and is apt to continue with his or her behavior.
-Now that we have determined the importance of empathy, what are the best ways to teach empathy to teens so that they can become more compassionate human beings?
+Obviously this is an important skill to cultivate.

 - slide 3 of 5